Quantum-Resistant Authentication Scheme for RFID Systems Using Lattice-Based Cryptography: System Model, Problem Formulation, Adversary Model, and Security Goals

 \subsection{Security Goals}

 Our goal is to design an authentication protocol that achieves several critical security objectives.
 First, it must ensure mutual authentication between the tag, the reader, and the server, allowing all the parties to verify each other's identities.
-The proposed scheme must ensure secure communication over the tag–reader and reader–server channels, both of which are considered insecure.
+The proposed scheme must ensure secure communication over the tag-reader and reader-server channels, both of which are considered insecure.
 It should be robust against various attacks, including impersonation \cite{Mitrokotsa2010}, MITM \cite{sivasankari2022detection}, replay \cite{Mitrokotsa2010}, and reflection attacks \cite{lee2021countermeasures}.
 The scheme must also preserve identity privacy \cite{anonymity}, ensure unforgeability \cite{cryptoeprint:2017/1221}, unlinkability \cite{8620304}, and support scalability \cite{8813679}.
 Furthermore, it should be resilient to quantum attacks.